Venezuela says better oil loans deal reached with China

 "Today we can say that we've agreed to new commercial conditions that are adapted to the country's reality," Perez said in an interview in his office at the Industry Ministry, which he also heads.
 He declined to elaborate.

-Better terms with China would be hugely useful for Venezuela, given that low oil prices means the South American country would be required to send more barrels to meet its obligations.
+Better terms with China would be hugely useful for Venezuela, given that low oil prices mean the South American country would be required to send more barrels to meet its obligations.

 "This will give the country important oxygen to go forward," added Perez, a former industry association leader who became economy czar in February, replacing a hard-line socialist who lasted only a month.